ArslanXa/ArslanXA/README.md

-<h1 align="center">Hi 👋, I'm Arslan</h1>
+<h1 align="left">Hi 👋, I'm Arslan</h1>
-<h3 align="justified">Passionate and goal-oriented individual with a keen interest in Astronomy.
+<h5 align="justified">Passionate and goal-oriented individual with a keen interest in Astronomy.
 Well-versed in Java, C, and SQL, and currently exploring java framework :Spring Boot, Spring Microservices and Hibernate.
 A strong believer in teamwork, with remarkable communication and interpersonal skills.
-Seeking valuable hands-on experience to apply and sharpen my knowledge.</h3>
+Seeking valuable hands-on experience to apply and sharpen my knowledge.</h5>

 <h3 align="left">Socials 🌐:</h3>